great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_a_redshift_datasource.rst

                     3        7                      Sabrina (1995)                               Comedy|Romance
                     4        9                 Sudden Death (1995)                                       Action

+            **Note**: In the current example, the yaml configuration will only create a connection to the datasource for the current session.
+After you exit python, the datasource and configuration will be gone.
+To make the datasource and configuration persistent, please add the configuration information to  ``great_expectations.yml`` in your ``great_expectations/`` directory.

             If something about your configuration wasn't set up correctly, ``test_yaml_config`` will raise an error.
-Whenever possible, test_yaml_config provides helpful warnings and error messages.
+Whenever possible, ``test_yaml_config`` provides helpful warnings and error messages, like the example below.
 It can't solve every problem, but it can solve many.

             .. code-block:: bash